 Migrating Custom Visualizations

-~/looker/plugins/visualizations directory on your Looker instance.
-In Looker 5.14, any custom visualizations stored in that directory must be migrated to the new custom visualization format.
+~/looker/plugins/visualizations directory on your Looker instance must be migrated to the new custom visualization format.

 You will see a Migrate Existing Visualizations button in the top left corner of the Edit Visualization page if all of the following are true: